How Long Does the Bankruptcy Process Last?

 Thinking of Filing?
 Here’s What You Need to Know

-The duration of your bankruptcy will depend on:
+The exact duration of your bankruptcy depends on:

 - How many times you have filed for bankruptcy